A Primer on Zeta Functions and Decomposition Spaces: Classical Zeta Functions

 \section{Classical Zeta Functions}

-We begin with a story that has been told countless times, about one of the most famous objects in mathematics: the {\it Riemann zeta function} $\zeta_{\Q}(s)$.
-However, in the spirit of the homotopy-theoretic angle of this article, we aim to highlight certain aspects of $\zeta_{\Q}(s)$ which are ripe for generalization.
+We begin our story with one of the most famous objects in mathematics: the Riemann zeta function $\zeta_{\Q}(s)$.
+In the spirit of the homotopy-theoretic angle of this article, we aim to highlight certain aspects of $\zeta_{\Q}(s)$ which are ripe for generalization.